 Where a person is paying someone for their personal care service we will check the expenditure and the care plan to see whether this is considered eligible and necessary and is funded privately instead of needing council funding.
 An allowance will be given where eligible.

 It may be possible to provide a small allowance for any additional costs of a specific diet as prescribed by a GP due to illness or disability.
 We have a maximum allowance of £6 per week.
-This is because different diets are not likely to cost more than the “average cost” of a diet which has already been allowed for in the MIG allowance.
-Extra costs must be “reasonable” and as a result of disability / medical issues rather than choice.
+This is because different diets are not likely to cost more than the average cost of a diet which is already included in the MIG allowance of £229 per week.
+Allowances for other extra costs must be “reasonable” and as a result of disability / medical issues rather than choice.

 The guideline maximum allowances shown below can be reviewed in individual circumstances.